usnistgov/oscal-xslt/publish/readme.md

 ### Prerequisites for this guide

 * You are comfortable at the command line (e.g. *nix, Mac, Windows shell)
-* You are comfortable installing and running Java applications
+* You are comfortable installing and running Java applications *or* you have Maven installed and can follow and adapt step-by-step instructions

+The second category may skip to the section **HTML and PDF production using Maven**, below.

 Developers should take note that these transformations are designed to be integrated and embedded into end-user applications.
 These instructions apply only for producing outputs in a "bare bones" environment, for testing or lightweight use.